daniwasonline/express-router/README.md

 Hosting with Glitch
 ========
 Hosting on Glitch is simple!
-Simply click [here](https://glitch.com/edit/#!/remix/router-express) and an instance of Express Router will automatically be created for you, with the most up-to-date versions of the instance files (as of the time that you forked/remixed the instance). **Hosting an instance with Glitch is the best option if you want best of both worlds, because you will be getting both customization options** ***and*** **a up-to-date base instance at the time of your fork/remix.
+Simply click [here](https://glitch.com/edit/#!/remix/router-express) and an instance of Express Router will automatically be created for you, with the most up-to-date versions of the instance files (as of the time that you forked/remixed the instance). **Hosting an instance with Glitch is the best option if you want best of both worlds, because you will be getting both customization options** ***and*** **an up-to-date base instance at the time of your fork/remix.
 If you want to update your index.js file to have the newest redirections, you can click [here](https://glitch.com/edit/#!/router-express?path=index.js:81:0) and copy the newest additions (the additions will be labelled) to your file.**

 Self-hosted instances
 ========